kuberlab/docs/docs/index.md

 ## Kuberlab Basics

-This tutorial provides a step-by-step guide to the initial setup of the Kuberlab Application Management Platform, which will help you run a sample application using a template from the KuberLab catalogue.
+This tutorial provides a step-by-step guide to the initial setup of the Kuberlab Machine Learning Application Platform, which will help you run a sample application using a template from the KuberLab catalogue.
 This will also demonstrate the basic forms of:

 * Infrastructure Management